milindhg/sn-filesync/README.md

 preLoadList | Object listing folders and files | n/a |  Defines a list of files to automatically download per folder.
 Saves on manual file creation efforts <br />Eg: <br />``` preLoadList: { ```<br />  ```  "business_rules": ["my special rule.js", "Another rule.js"]```<br />```}``` protocol | "http" | https | If https is not supported then force http usage acceptBadSSL | Bool: true / false | false | If the SSL is not fully valid or is sefl-signed or the signing authority is not valid then set this to true.
 This should only be set to true in development environments.
 Setting debug to true will help test connection issues and will help validate if this is an issue or not.

-### Specifying a config file

-Config files can be specified when running the app via the command line.
-* Eg. ```./node-darwin src/app --config ~/Desktop/my-instance.config.json```

-When not running the app via the command line the default app.config.json file will be used.
-If you require added security, it is suggested to create an invisible folder that contains your config files.
-* Eg. mac: `~/.filesync/toyota.config.json`
-* Eg. win: `c:/<HOME DIR>/.filesync/ford.config.json`

 ### Exporting current setup